Skip to content

 Am I eligible to apply?

 The BRIDGE summer scholars program is for individuals entering their final year of undergraduate education here at Temple.
-Regarding additional eligibility, we will be using the NIH Guidelines for underrepresented populations.
-Note that in addition to racial and ethnic diversity, this includes individuals with disabilities, are first generation college students, who have or currently are experiencing homelessness, were or currently are in the foster care system, and other groups.
+Regarding additional eligibility, we seek to support students from underrepresented populations.
+Note that in addition to racial and ethnic diversity, this includes individuals with disabilities, are first generation college students, who have or currently are experiencing homelessness, were or currently are in the foster care system, qualified for federal free and reduced lunch, or are from rural communities.
+If you feel that you represent a perspective or lived experience that is under-represented in academia, we encourage you to apply.

 Does this include individuals that are graduating in the Fall semester?